claudiajs/claudia-bot-builder/docs/SKYPE_CUSTOM_MESSAGES.md

 const skypeTemplate = require('claudia-bot-builder').skypeTemplate;
 ```

-`skypeTemplate` exports an object that contains multiple classes that allows you to generate different types of structured messages for Telegram:
+`skypeTemplate` exports an object that contains multiple classes that allows you to generate different types of structured messages for Skype:

 - Photo
 - Carousel